 The 2014 Cross Examination Debate Association's national championship was held at Indiana University.
 The final round featured a "debate" between two all-black teams - one male and the other female.

-Both of the teams relied heavily on unintelligible rhythm and emotional chants.
+Both teams relied heavily on unintelligible rhythm and emotional chants.
 Predictably, logic was nowhere to be found.
 The whole affair resembled African tribal story telling.

-'... at the 2013 championship, the winners, two black men from Emporia State University, Ryan Walsh and Elijah Smith, also based their strategy on ignoring the stated resolution and attacked the basic framework of collegiate debate, asserting that the format had historically given the edge to straight, white, middle-class students.'This trend follows a broader one in which Blacks move into White territory and proceed to attack everything they come into contact with.
-Often this ends in the destruction of something that was once functional and has been linked to the phenomenon of White flight.
+"at the 2013 championship, the winners, two black men from Emporia State University, Ryan Walsh and Elijah Smith, also based their strategy on ignoring the stated resolution and attacked the basic framework of collegiate debate, asserting that the format had historically given the edge to straight, white, middle-class students."This trend follows a broader one in which blacks move into white space and attack everything they come into contact with.
+Often, this ends in the destruction of something that was once functional, and this phenomenon is linked to white flight out of diverse spaces.

-Ironically, the winning team was from Towson University a school whose White students have suggested is saturated with Black crime.
+Ironically, the winning team was from Towson University, a school whose white students claim is saturated with black crime.

-Other have argued that the 100 meter dash is racist because no White person has won the gold medal in that event since 1980.
+Some say college debates are racist because the logic based format favors high IQ whites and discriminates against low IQ black participants.
+Others have argued that the 100 meter dash is racist because no white person has won the gold medal in that event since 1980.